-- a) To consider and recommend to the Faculty the degrees to be awarded by the College and the requirements for these degrees; - b) To formulate criteria and consider requests for new major, minor, and other academic programs, for recommendation to the Faculty; - c) To consider, evaluate, and recommend to the Faculty proposals for cooperative programs with other institutions; - d) To consider, evaluate, and recommend to the Faculty proposals from the Study Away and Campus Internationalization Committee for new off-campus study programs, EL Seminar Proposals, and Study Away Proposals, and changes to existing programs; - e) To consider, evaluate, and recommend to the Faculty proposals to add, delete, and alter college courses; - f) To recommend to the Faculty the Academic Calendar and course scheduling grid; - g) To review the curriculum, including the Distribution Requirements, periodically and systematically, with Committee decisions and recommendations subject to Faculty approval; - h) To establish a subcommittee to consider, evaluate, and approve Student-Designed programs; and to consider, evaluate, and approve the use of ineligible courses to fulfill a College Distribution Requirement; - i) To provide advice and support to the Provost in implementing the above responsibilities; - j) The Committee shall establish and publish guidelines and procedures for how the foregoing proposals are to be submitted and will establish and publish guidelines for which proposals shall be submitted to the Faculty for a vote and which shall be presented to the Faculty as information.
+- A. To consider and recommend to the Faculty the degrees to be awarded by the College and the requirements for these degrees; - B. To formulate criteria and consider requests for new major, minor, and other academic programs, for recommendation to the Faculty; - C. To consider, evaluate, and recommend to the Faculty proposals for cooperative programs with other institutions; - D. To consider, evaluate, and recommend to the Faculty proposals from the Study Away and Campus Internationalization Committee for new off-campus study programs, EL Seminar Proposals, and Study Away Proposals, and changes to existing programs; - E. To consider, evaluate, and recommend to the Faculty proposals to add, delete, and alter college courses; - F. To recommend to the Faculty the Academic Calendar and course scheduling grid; - G. To review the curriculum, including the Distribution Requirements, periodically and systematically, with Committee decisions and recommendations subject to Faculty approval; - H. To establish a subcommittee to consider, evaluate, and approve Student-Designed programs; and to consider, evaluate, and approve the use of ineligible courses to fulfill a College Distribution Requirement; - I. To provide advice and support to the Provost in implementing the above responsibilities; - J. The Committee shall establish and publish guidelines and procedures for how the foregoing proposals are to be submitted and will establish and publish guidelines for which proposals shall be submitted to the Faculty for a vote and which shall be presented to the Faculty as information.

-2. Membership, Membership Selection, Terms of Office and Chairperson Selection

-- a) The Committee will be composed of the following: - i.
-Five faculty members nominated by the Faculty Council and elected by the Faculty for three-year, staggered terms, and no more than two faculty in the same academic division; - ii.
-Five students appointed by the Allegheny Student Government for two-year terms; - iii.
-The Provost and the Registrar as ex officio, voting members; - iv.
-The Director of the Library, or an appointed representative; - v.
-The Director of the FS Program as Consultant to the Committee on matters relating to the FS Program; - vi.
-One representative each from the Learning Commons and the Gateway, nominated by the Director of the Learning Commons and the Director of the Gateway, respectively, and appointed by Faculty Council, as voting members for three-year terms. - b) The Chairperson will be a faculty member selected by the Committee for a one-year term.

-4. A subcommittee of the curriculum Committee is empowered by faculty to consider exemptions from curricular requirements.
+- 2. Membership, Membership Selection, Terms of Office and Chairperson Selection - A. The Committee will be composed of the following: - a.
+Five faculty members nominated by the Faculty Council and elected by the Faculty for three-year, staggered terms, and no more than two faculty in the same academic division; - b.
+Five students appointed by the Allegheny Student Government for two-year terms; - c.
+The Provost and the Registrar as ex officio, voting members; - d.
+The Director of the Library, or an appointed representative; - e.
+The Director of the FS Program as Consultant to the Committee on matters relating to the FS Program; - f.
+One representative each from the Learning Commons and the Gateway, nominated by the Director of the Learning Commons and the Director of the Gateway, respectively, and appointed by Faculty Council, as voting members for three-year terms. - B. The Chairperson will be a faculty member selected by the Committee for a one-year term. - 4.
+A subcommittee of the curriculum Committee is empowered by faculty to consider exemptions from curricular requirements.
 Its decisions are individual and are not considered as establishing precedent.
 This subcommittee has two specific areas of responsibility: a) to consider, evaluate, and approve Student-Designed programs; and b) to consider, evaluate, and approve the use of ineligible courses to fulfill a College Distribution Requirement.
 The Committee is chaired by the faculty chair of the Curriculum Committee and all voting members of the Curriculum Committee, except the student members, are voting members.
 Non-voting consultants may be included as appropriate.

-(Revised Spring 2007, Spring 2014, Spring 2019)
+(Revised Spring 2007, 9 May 2014, 28 January 2016, 17 January 2019, 11 April 2019)